Raymond Duval

-Raymond Francis Duval (19 September 1894 – 22 August 1955) was a French general who participated in both World War I and World War II and was supreme commander of French troops in Tunisia and French Morocco.
-During his career, he suppressed the insurrection at Setif, Algeria, in May 1945.
+Raymond Francis Duval (19 September 1894 – 22 August 1955) was a French general who participated in both World War I and World War II and was supreme commander of French troops in Tunisia and Morocco.
+During his career, he brutally suppressed the insurrection at Sétif, Algeria in May 1945, resulting in the massacre of 6,000 to 45,000 Algerians.

 Biography

 Early life

 Duval was born in Montpellier, France, on 19 September 1894, the son of a military officer.
 As a child, he studied at the Prytanée National Militaire, a military school in La Flèche.
 He entered the French military academy at Saint-Cyr in 1912 and graduated as a sous-lieutenant (second lieutenant) on 2 August 1914, the day before France entered World War I.

 World War I

 France and Germany exchanged declarations of war on 3 August 1914 as World War I began.
 At the outset of the war, Duval participated in the Battle of the Frontiers, and was taken prisoner by German forces at Maubeuge on 7 September 1914.
 He escaped on 13 September 1914 and joined the 9th Zouave Regiment, with which he spent the rest of the war.
 He participated in the First Battle of the Marne in September 1914, and was seriously wounded on 16 September 1914.
 For his actions, he was made a Knight of the Legion of Honour at the age of 20 on 15 November 1914.

 After several months of hospital care, he returned to the front and participated in the First Battle of Champagne (20 December 1914 – 17 March 1915), the Second Battle of Champagne (25 September–6 November 1915), and the early stages of the Battle of Verdun, which began in February 1916.
 He was promoted to capitaine (captain) on 18 May 1916 and participated in the Battle of the Somme (1 July–18 November 1916), during which he was taken prisoner on 15 November 1916 in Saint-Pierre-Waast.
-While a prisoner-of-war, he made three unsuccessful escape attempts.
-He finally succeeded in escaping on his fourth attempt on 16 October 1918.
+While a prisoner of war, he made three unsuccessful escape attempts.
+He finally succeeded in escaping on his fourth attempt on 16 October 1918, less than a month before the end of the war.